 Anticipated completion date: Sept.
 2019

 The Main and Mill Corridor Project Art Benches will feature four unique benches along Main Street, between Mill Street and Kealy Avenue.
-The series of one-of-a-kind art benches will capture and portray historical aspects and occurrences in Lewisville.
+The benches capture and portray historical aspects of the development of Lewisville.

 The selected themes of the benches will be: The cotton boll, the railroad, farming equipment, corn crops and silos, all which tie to the significant impacts farming and the railroad had on the development of Lewisville.